6 Min Read

 Summer Travel Tips for Seniors

-The 2016 summer travel season is in full swing for folks with a sense of adventure, such as Jim Peters, 92, a resident at Grand Oaks Assisted Living Residence.
+The 2016 summer season is in full swing.
+It’s the perfect time for senior travel for folks with a sense of adventure, such as Jim Peters, 92, a resident at Grand Oaks Assisted Living Residence.

 Peters was born in Loudon County, Va., just outside of Washington, D.C.
 After 35 years living near the nation’s capital, Peters left the hustle and bustle of the city for a life of leisure and luxury.
 He always liked the Cayman Islands, so he travelled to the Caribbean and drove around until he found a perfect spot in Grand Cayman (pictured below), home of the famous Seven Mile Beach.
 “For years, I lived on a real nice little stretch on the water,” Peters says.
 “It was wonderful.”